cirosantilli/db/mysql.md

     hypotenuse
     5

-#associations
+# Associations

-This section is not about MySQL itself, but common multitable design patterns using MySQL.
+This section is not about MySQL itself, but common multi-table design patterns using MySQL.

-##many to many
+## Many to many

 Many to many get all pairs can be done in two ways, either with `WHERE` (delta style) or `JOIN` (ANSI style).

-It seems that the (ANSI) style is preferred for clarity, and both are usually as fast.
+It seems that the (ANSI) style is preferred for clarity, and both are usually as fast:

     CREATE TABLE medics       (id INT, name VARCHAR(16));
     CREATE TABLE patients     (id INT, name VARCHAR(16));